-- To attend staff meetings and other meetings (e.g. Music Trust/PCC) as appropriate. - To direct the Priory choir. - To develop and administer a schedule to rehearse the choristers. - To have oversight of the training of probationer choristers in co-operation with the Choral and Organ Scholars where appropriate. - To exercise appropriate pastoral care for the choristers, and relate well to their parents. - To take primary responsibility for a regular and well-planned programme of recruitment for new choristers, choral scholars and adults. - To have strategic oversight of the development and direction of voluntary choral singing in the Priory. - To model excellence in choral and other accompaniment, voluntaries, improvisation and liturgical playing as appropriate. - To play for required services and/or ensure that appropriate cover is in place and to take a share in general organ responsibilities e.g. organ recitals, visiting organists etc. - To line-manage the Organist and Organ Scholars, delegating tasks to them as appropriate, with their long-term development in mind. - To grow and develop an enthusiastic music department, which embraces and resources a diversity of musical styles. - To have oversight of the Priory music library and support the voluntary librarian. - To advise the Parochial Church Council (PCC) on matters affecting the music department and its development and sustainability. - To co-ordinate and deliver the general administrative work of the music department. - To undertake such additional duties as reasonably required by the Vicar.
+- To direct the Priory choir. - To develop and administer a schedule to rehearse the choristers. - To have oversight of the training of probationer choristers in co-operation with the Choral and Organ Scholars where appropriate. - To exercise appropriate pastoral care for the choristers, and relate well to their parents. - To take primary responsibility for a regular and well-planned programme of recruitment for new choristers, choral scholars and adults. - To have strategic oversight of the development and direction of voluntary choral singing in the Priory. - To model excellence in choral and other accompaniment, voluntaries, improvisation and liturgical playing as - To play for required services and/or ensure that appropriate cover is in place and to take a share in general organ responsibilities e.g. organ recitals, visiting organists etc. - To line-manage the Organist and Organ Scholars, delegating tasks to them as appropriate, with their long-term development in mind. - To grow and develop an enthusiastic music department, which embraces and resources a diversity of musical - To have oversight of the Priory music library and support the voluntary librarian. - To advise the Parochial Church Council (PCC) on matters affecting the music department and its development and sustainability. - To co-ordinate and deliver the general administrative work of the music department. - To attend meetings (e.g. Music Trust/PCC) as appropriate. - To undertake such additional duties as reasonably required by the Vicar.